 Mail: Please do not send mail to participants or leaders.
-Most mail will arrive after your crew has left for home.
+Most mail will arrive after your unit has left for home.

-Money: Since your fees cover all of your program expenses, theoretically, you could attend Laguna Station with no need of further finances.
-However, there are several opportunities requiring cash, I.E. the trading post, coin operated telephones, bait stand, etc. We suggest you bring between \$70-\$150 for spending money.
+Money: Since your fees cover all program expenses, theoretically, you could attend Laguna Station with no need of further finances.
+However, there are several opportunities requiring cash, i.e. the trading post, coin operated telephones, bait stand, etc. We suggest you bring between \$70-\$150 for spending money.

-Non-Swimmers: In the event that a crew member is unable to complete the standard BSA swim check in a proficient manner, he/she will not be able to participate in any water activities during the week.
+Non-Swimmers: If a unit member is unable to complete the standard BSA swim check in a proficient manner, he/she will not be able to participate in any water activities during the week.
 This policy includes adults, and NO EXCEPTIONS will be made.

 Menu: The Laguna Station menu includes three balanced meals a day.
-If any Troop/Crew members have special dietary requirements, the Station must be informed of them at least six weeks before arrival to insure accommodation.
+If any troop/crew members have special dietary requirements, the Station must be informed of them at least six weeks before arrival to ensure accommodation.

-Payments: Please, to correctly credit your account, all payments must be accompanied by your Unit Number, Week of Attendance, and Program Choice.
-All payments must be made through doubleknot using the Rio Grande Council, BSA Website.
-To reduce the cost and keep the prices down, please use a unit check when making payments to the Rio Grande Council online.
+Payments: To correctly credit your account, all payments must be accompanied by your unit number, week of attendance, and program choice.
+All payments must be made through DoubleKnot using the Rio Grande Council, BSA website.
+To reduce cost and keep the prices down, please use a unit check when making online payments to the Rio Grande Council.

-Stereos and electronic entertainment: Stereo's, CD Players, I-Pod's, lap-top computers, and PSP's and other electronics distract from the Station experience.
+Stereos and electronic entertainment: Stereos, CD Players, iPods, laptop computers, PSP's, and other electronics distract from the Station experience.
 Please leave them in your vehicles.
-Remember that daily temperatures are from 90-100 degrees.
-There will be a couple opportunities to hook into the Station's sound system.
-Troops/Crews wishing to put together play lists of up to 30 minutes are encouraged to do so.
-Please remember to make your selections Scouting appropriate.
+Remember, daily temperatures are from 90-100 degrees, and even higher inside vehicles.
+There will be an opportunity or two to hook into the Station's sound system.
+Troops/Crews wishing to put together playlists of up to 30 minutes are encouraged to do so.
+Please remember to make your selections scouting appropriate.

-Storage: Storage accommodations for crew personal items are very limited at headquarters and on the water.
-Station Staff is nit responsible for lost or water damaged electronics.
+Storage: Storage accommodations for personal items are very limited at headquarters and on the water.
+Station staff is not responsible for lost or water damaged electronics.

 Telephone Contact: Contact with participants by phone is difficult.
-We recommend each Unit inform their parents of the cell phone numbers of every participant in camp.
-Emergency calls can be made to the Ernest Espinoza at 214-907-9759.
-At Check-in unit leaders should present a cell phone list for each leader.
+We recommend each unit inform their parents of the cell phone numbers of every participant in camp.
+Emergency calls can be made to Alvaro Martinez III at (956) 827-9665.
+At check-in, unit leaders should present a cell phone list for each leader.
 The list will be posted and kept in the trading post.

-Leaving the Station: Participants may leave the Station only in the company of their advisers, and must check out and in.
-On this basis, crews are encouraged to tour South Padre Island.
-Almost every feature can be reached by foot, or by using the island transit system, The Metro.
-Remember when you are leaving the station that you represent the Boy Scouts of America in your actions and language.
+Leaving the Station: Participants may leave the Station only in the company of their advisors, and must check out and check back in.
+On this basis, units are encouraged to tour South Padre Island.
+Almost every feature can be reached by foot, or by using the Island transit system, the Metro.
+Remember when you are leaving the Station that you represent the Boy Scouts of America in your actions and language.
 All behavior should reflect a model scout.

 Valuables: Please leave non-essentials at home.
-If you must bring valuables, bring a large envelope to collect watches, wallets, etc. for the unit leaders.
-The station does not have safe keeping locations for collection of any items.
+If you must bring valuables, bring a large envelope for unit leaders to collect watches, wallets, etc. The Station does not have safekeeping locations for the collection of any items.

 Swimwear: All participants will be required to wear a modest bathing suit for all aquatic activities.
 No bikinis will be permitted during camp activities.
 "Tankinis" are allowed if they provide the coverage of a one-piece suit.
-Many participants, male and female find a compression T-shirt or Rash Guard provides the best comfort and protection during activities.
+Many participants, male and female, find a compression t-shirt or rash guard provides the best comfort and protection during activities.